rezahedi/rezahedi.dev/src/pages/blog/using-nextauth-authentication-provider-in-nextjs-13-app-router.md

 It's a good practice to keep all your third-party secret and public keys and credentials in `.env` file too.

+## The mistake that I did

+First time I did not set my `secret` value in my `authOptions` object, everything was looking good and my app working but every time I tried to login with Google or Github providers, after giving access to providers, providers site redirected me back to my app, but my `session` object was null, because NextAuth need the `secret` value to create and encrypt a secret session, so NextAuth return null as my session every time.

 ## How to get Google or Github Credentials

 For Google, Go to your GCP console, Create a new project or use one of your existing project, then go to [APIs and Services > Credentials](https://console.cloud.google.com/apis/credentials), hit Create Credentials and select OAuth client ID.